 Diamond Jewelry Appraisal vs. Diamond Jewelry Grading

 While jewelry appraisal is the process of assigning monetary value to a piece of jewelry for a specific purpose, diamond jewelry grading is the thorough evaluation of the jewel’s stone and its attributes: carat, cut, color and clarity.
 Gradings are carried out in renowned gemological laboratories like GIA and IGI by certified professionals.
-The market assigns value to diamond jewelry according to their grading, so if you know your stone’s 4 C’s, you can get an estimated market value, like the ones provided for free by Worthy.
+The market assigns value to diamond jewelry according to their grading, so if you know your stone’s 4 C’s, you can get an estimated market value.
 Ultimately, a diamond grading report is the most transparent, accurate and objective tool you need to determine how the market values your diamond jewelry in a specific moment in time.

 Where Can I Find Out the Value My Jewelry?

 There are a few ways in which you can learn the value of your jewelry.
 The most obvious route is at your local jeweler.
 They are likely to be certified and qualified to appraise your jewelry.
 In this case, you need to make sure that they carry out a resale appraisal, and not another kind of appraisal, like those for insurance or tax.

 The first step to learning the value of your jewelry is to get a grading report by a reputable gemological lab such as GIA, IGI, GSI or AGS.
 A jeweler, or potential buyer will look at the details of the report and conduct an evaluation from there.
 If your jewelry does not include any precious gemstones and is made of a precious metal such as platinum or gold, you can simply have it weighed.
 The value of a precious metal is determined purely by its weight and position in the current market.